botpress/documentation-v12/docs/building-chatbots/developers/code-execution/SDK.md

 --------------------

-To access the SFK reference page, follow this link: https://botpress.com/reference/.
+To access the SDK reference page, follow this link: https://botpress.com/reference/.

-## jump to
+## jumpTo

 The flow-editor allows you to visually design the flow of the conversation.
 However, it may be easier for you to jump to a specific conversation node programmatically, when a specific set of conditions is met.